sirkkalap/docker-hardened/README.md

 # docker-hardened
-A small excercise on making Docker use more safe
+A small excercise on making Docker use more safe.
+Please use issue tracker for reporting issues and requesting features.

 ```
 ./build-and-run.sh